remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

 A boolean property defining whether you can play or pause a video using space key.
-If enabled, clicking on the video focus and subsequent space key actions play or pause the video.
+If enabled, playing the video and subsequently pressing the space key pauses and resumes the video.
 Default `true`.

 ### `inputProps`